Topological states and flat bands in exactly solvable decorated Cayley trees: Introduction

 In the field of many-body quantum physics, infinite trees (also known as Bethe lattices) are primarily known for their applications in dynamical mean-field theory (DMFT), where, in the limit of infinite coordination number, the mean-field approximation becomes exact~\cite{Georges:1992,Jarrell:1992}.
 This idea motivated studies of Bethe lattices in the context of DMFT and related models~\cite{eckstein_hopping_2005,Kollar:2005,Peters:2009}.
 Bose-Hubbard models were studied both analytically~\cite{Semerjian:2009} and numerically with the help of tensor networks~\cite{Lunts:2021}.
 Density matrix renormalization group and tensor network approaches were employed for the Fermi-Hubbard model at half-filling in Refs.~\citenum{Lepetit2000} and~\citenum{Chen_etal:2025}.
 Recent studies of correlated states on trees include a mean-field treatment of $s$-wave superconductivity in the attractive Hubbard model \cite{Bashmakov:2025, pavliuk_work_2025} and the formation of a quantum spin liquid in the Kitaev model~\cite{Vidal:2025}.

 In the realm of single-particle and (semi-)classical models, the analytical tractability allows for a fruitful investigation of glassiness~\cite{Thouless:1986,Laumann:2008,Mezard:2001,Savitz:2019}, effects of disorder~\cite{Abou_Chacra:1973,Aizenman2006,Tommaso:2024}, and critical phenomena~\cite{Eggarter:1974,Bing:2000,Kopec:2006,Hu:1998}.
 Another line of research is the study of (multi)fractal properties of the spectrum and eigenstates of Hermitian and non-Hermitian models defined on tree graphs~\cite{Tikhonov:2016,Tikhonov:2017,Junsong:2024,hamanaka_multifractal_2024}.
-The skin effect on non-Hermitian models was also investigated in Refs.~\citenum{Junsong:2025} and~\citenum{Hatano:2024}.
+Non-Hermitian models on trees were also investigated recently in Refs.~\citenum{Junsong:2025} and~\citenum{Hatano:2024}.
 Several intriguing field theoretic constructions were studied on Bethe lattices as well, including AdS/CFT duality with $p$-adic boundary conformal field theory~\cite{Gubser2017}, and fracton phases~\cite{Shenoy:2023}.

 In most of the discussed research on trees, the focus is on bulk properties, and the difference between finite and infinite trees can be neglected.
 However, in contrast to Euclidean systems, there is an important distinction between large finite trees and infinite Bethe lattices.
 This distinction arises because trees constitute an example of so-called expander graphs~\cite{Laumann:2009,Breach:2025,Placke:2025}.
 This means that, irrespective of the system size, one always finds that a finite fraction of all the sites reside at the system's boundary~\cite{Basteiro:2023}.
 The distinction between finite and infinite trees becomes apparent when analyzing the spectral properties of tree graphs~\cite{mahan_energy_2001,aryal_complete_2020,ostilli_spectrum_2022,Yorikawa:2018}, and phase transitions on large finite trees~\cite{Eggarter:1974,Wang:2025}.
 To ensure convergence to a genuinely infinite tree, one should impose proper boundary conditions~\cite{lux_converging_2023}.